amethystnetwork-dev/docs/docs/projects/incognito/index.md

 ## Config
-To change the HTTP server port set the environment variable variable `PORT`.
+To change the HTTP server port set the environment variable variable `PORT` (the default is 8080).

 ### SSL Config
 To enable SSL place your certificates in the SSL folder.

 The certificate should be named `cert.pem` and the private key named `key.pem`.

-When SSL is enabled port 443 will be used by default instead of 8080.
+When SSL is enabled port 443 will be used as the default.